urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

   The general directive "opens" takes precedence, and the package becomes open to all modules,
     not just modules described by "opens ... to ..." directive

+Modifying module exports from command line
+  Although not recommended, it is possible to customize what packages a module exports from the command line.
+  If a module does not export a package, it can still be exported using --add-exports command line option.
+  If a module wants to read another module but only temporarily, it can request such access using command line options.

 Services
+  A service is an interface or class that outlines the functionality that it provides through its methods Ideally, a Service should be an interface or an abstract class but there is no such technical restriction.
+    The service must be a class type, an interface type, or an annotation type.
+It is a compile-time error if a provides directive specifies an enum type as the service.
-  A service is an interface that outlines the functionality that it provides through its methods Large projects usually adopt a convention such as appending the word "Service" to the name of services Steps to make an application consume a service
+  Large projects usually adopt a convention such as appending the word "Service" to the name of services Steps to make an application consume a service
     1. Tie the service and the service provider together in the module-info that contains the service provider,